fuxi-de/lamp_stack/README.md

 #### Extensions

-By default following extensions are installed.
+By default the following extensions are installed.

 * mysqli
 * mbstring